thebgpikester/ACE/README.md

+IMPORTANT!!!
+You must edit the trigger which contains the path to your DCS installation from the mission editor!!
 # ACE
-Another Campaign Engine by Pikey 2024 v1.0
+Another Campaign Engine by Pikey 2024 v1.1 (May 20th)

 ## CREDITS
 MOOSE Team, forefathers of MOOSE and those that pioneered.